CCTSAI-Tony/CSCE689_FINAL_PROJECT/README.md

 # Implemented by Python3

-* To implement this Software, run the following commands in your command line.
+* To implement this Software, clone this repo and run the following commands in this folder on your command line.

   * python -m rosenbrock